gobengo/streamhub-isotope/README.md

 # Documentation

 There is HTML documentation in the `docs/` directory.
+You can view them in your browser with:

+    open docs/index.html

+You can re-build the documentation using:

+    npm run-script doc